adaptyteam/adapty-docs/versioned_docs/version-3.0/migration-to-android330.md

      when (result) {
          is AdaptyResult.Success -> {
 -            val info = result.value
--            //NOTE: info is null in case of cross-grade with DEFERRED proration mode
+-            // NOTE: info is null in case of cross-grade with DEFERRED proration mode
 -            val profile = info?.profile
 -
 -            if (profile?.accessLevels?.get("YOUR_ACCESS_LEVEL")?.isActive == true) {
--                // grant access to paid features
+-                // Grant access to the paid features
 -            }
 +            when (val purchaseResult = result.value) {
 +                is AdaptyPurchaseResult.Success -> {
 +                    val profile = purchaseResult.profile
 +                    if (profile.accessLevels["YOUR_ACCESS_LEVEL"]?.isActive == true) {
-+                        // grant access to paid features
++                        // Grant access to the paid features
 +                    }
 +                }
 +
 +                is AdaptyPurchaseResult.UserCanceled -> {
-+                    // user canceled the purchase
++                    // Handle the case where the user canceled the purchase
 +                }
 +
 +                is AdaptyPurchaseResult.Pending -> {
-+                    // the purchase has not been finished yet, e.g. user will pay offline by cash
++                    // Handle deferred purchases (e.g., the user will pay offline with cash
 +                }
 +            }
          }
          is AdaptyResult.Error -> {
              val error = result.error
-             // handle the error
+             // Handle the error
          }
      }
  }